vitoriopaulo/songs-authors/README.md

 -  Additional work samples (visual design, writing samples, a link to your photography blog)
 -  Social profiles if relevant (Twitter, instagram, if they highlight you professionally, not just what your meals look like)
 -  Could include phone number and mailing address, but not necessary
--  Blog posts (2-4) — Link to a medium account, or these could be built in native to the app if you really want bonus points!

 ## Notes on highlighting your GA projects: